fkohl04/framework-performance/README.md

-# framework-performance
+# Comparing the Performance of Frameworks for JVM Backend Services

 This repository serves as base for a blog entry.
 If you want to retrace the explained testing result see [this chapter.](#how-to-execute-the-test--not-part-of-blog-entry)

 ## Motivation

-During the development of distributed applications their performance is always a crucial part.
+What is the performance of a backend service?
 Every application is developed to serve a certain purpose which in most cases consists of processing tasks.
 These tasks can be of various types, like processing data or serving network requests.
-In all cases we can regard the performance of an application as the amount of workload it can handle in a given time interval depending on the consumed or needed resources.
+Based on that we can define the performance of an application as the amount of workload it can handle in a given time interval depending on the consumed or needed resources.

+During the development of distributed applications, their performance is always a crucial part.
+Because if an application is not performing as intended, it is also not fulfilling the purpose it was developed for.

-What to do when an application does not deliver the required performance?
-What if an application was developed to process a certain amount of tasks each second, but it simply does not.
-Or the response time of our application becomes under certain load so high that it results in bad user experience.
+But what to do when an application does not deliver the required performance?
+What if an application was developed to process a certain amount of tasks each second, but it simply does not?
+Or what if the response time of our application under certain load grows so high that it results in bad user experience or even request timeouts?
 If you have encountered such a situation before, some of you may have discussed the following questions:

 1. Can we deploy more instances of our application?